Exterminator for Fleas: Do You Need One?

 2. Your Home

-Giving your pet medications will do little if the home is infested.
-Fleas love carpeting, but they can find a place to burrow even if you don’t have carpet.
-Do you know how many people tell us they have no carpeting and still have a flea issue in their homes?
+As mentioned before, giving your pet medications will do little if the home is infested.
+Fleas love carpet, but they can find a place to burrow even if you don’t have any.

-Fleas can also burrow in the cracks of your floors.
-They love your bedding, and as long as there’s a place for the female to lay her eggs comfortably, they will move in like mooching friends.
-You need to get rid of the eggs and any live bugs.
+Fleas can also hang out in the cracks of your floors.
+They love your bedding too, and as long as there’s a place for the female to lay her eggs comfortably, they will move in like mooching friends.
+You need to get rid of the eggs and any live bugs quickly.

 3. Your Pet

-Now that you’ve treated the yard and the home, you can treat your pets.
+Now that you’re treating the yard and the home, you can treat your pets.
 Some people prefer topical, and others prefer oral medications.
 Then some people don’t want any medications at all, as they prefer a more holistic approach.

 It doesn’t really matter which approach you prefer just as long as you do something to help your pets.
+Do your research and talk with your vet.
 Fleas can be a killer, and when thousands are hopping around your home, it’s easy for your pets to become anemic.
 Yes, animals can die from flea bites, as well as have other issues like tapeworms, so you must be proactive for the sake of your beloved pet.

 Why Did They Come Back?

-Concerned New Jersey homeowners call us upset because they thought they had gotten rid of the fleas, but the fleas have returned.
+Concerned New Jersey homeowners call us upset because they thought they had gotten rid of the fleas, but unfortunately, that hard-to-kill infestation has returned.
 This can happen for many reasons.
-The Civil War had many battles that were fought outside of it.
-Though some small battles were won, it didn’t mean the war was over.

-The same analogy applies here.
 What’s likely happening is that you’re getting rid of the live insects, but you’re not killing off the eggs.
-You’re having a break in the infestation just because the eggs are waiting to hatch.
+The break you are getting from all the biting is likely because the eggs are waiting to hatch.

 Once the eggs start hatching, the nightmare will begin again.
 The truth is you never really got rid of the problem; it just was calm for a while.
-It’s at this point that you need to get help.
+It’s at this point that you need to seriously consider getting an exterminator for your flea problem.

-Some people are sure that they can fight these pests, but the truth is there are instances when things get out of their control.
-Do you know we’ve been in a home where people throw furniture out and rip up carpeting?
-These are extreme measures that can be avoided if you will call in the help of professionals sooner.
+Some people are sure that they can fight these pests, but the truth is there are instances when things just get out of their control.
+We’ve seen it too often where people have to throw furniture out and rip up carpeting.
+These are extreme measures that can be avoided if you call in the help of our professionals sooner.

-Another exciting scenario we often find ourselves in is that the family who has no pets and has lived in the home for a while has suddenly discovered they have a flea infestation.
+Another scenario we often find ourselves in is when a family that doesn’t have pets and has lived in the home for a while has suddenly discovered they have a flea infestation.

 A sudden infestation can have sinister origins.
 Many times, we’ve found that a rodent family has moved into the basement or attic, carrying these fleas into the home.
 Animals that are notorious for bringing fleas inside are opossums, rats, mice, raccoons, and squirrels are good hosts for fleas.